simonecid/MetropolisODP/README.md

  7) Select a folder or create a new one, if you prefer

- 8) Click import and select the .otp file
+ 8) Click import and select MetropolisTemplate.otp

 The template can be loaded by using again the same File > Templates > Manage interface and opening the saved template.

-**Alternatively** one can double-click the .otp file and a new presentation using that template will be loaded.
+**Alternatively** one can double-click MetropolisTemplate.otp and a new presentation using that template will be created.